stijnvermeeren/tijdloze-api/README.md

 The Tijdloze Website API is built using the [Scala programming language](https://www.scala-lang.org/) and the [Play Framework](https://www.playframework.com/).

+The Tijdloze Website API is available as a Docker image: [stijnvermeeren/tijdloze-api](https://hub.docker.com/repository/docker/stijnvermeeren/tijdloze-api).
+Instructions on how to use this Docker image together with the frontend of the Tijdloze Website can be found in the [README for the frontend project](https://github.com/stijnvermeeren/tijdloze-frontend).

 ## Running in development mode

 ### Database setup